Lloyd Arabella: Upmarket

-In October 1960 a de luxe version of the Arabella was added to the range.
+In October 1960, a de luxe version of the Arabella was added to the range.
 As far as the technical specifications were concerned, the Arabella de Luxe was differentiated from the standard model by its engine.
 It was still a 4-cylinder 897 cc unit, but maximum power was increased to 45 PS (33 kW) at 5,300 rpm.
 This was achieved by increasing the compression ratio from 1:7½ on the standard model to 1:9.
 That in turn meant that drivers had to pay a little more for their fuel, because the higher compression ratio necessitated the use of the "super" grade (high octane) petrol (gasoline) which was beginning to become available at West German service stations.
 The other important difference was the fitting of a larger Solex carburetor (34 PCI in place of the 28 mm carburetor used for the standard cars).
 The result was a useful improvement in performance, with the top speed increased from 120 km/h to 133 km/h (from 75 mph to 83 mph), while the standing start time to 100 km/h was reduced from 28 to 23 seconds.
 The Arabella de luxe was in these respects significantly brisker than more expensive (albeit larger and heavier) cars such as the Ford Taunus or, more importantly, the class-defining Volkswagen with its advertised top speed, in 1960, of only 112 km/h (70 mph) and leisurely standing start time to 100 km/h of 38 seconds.

 From the outside the Arabella de Luxe was differentiated by a revised radiator grille, featuring the traditional Borgward "rhombus" shape at its centre, and the name "Borgward" was written on the front of the car in place of the name "Lloyd", even though sources state that the car was only formally rebranded as the "Borgward Arabella" in 1961.
 It is possible that the need to clear unsold stocks of new cars meant that any announcement of a rebranding was deferred so that the cars identified with the "Lloyd" name on the front could be sold (as new cars) first.

 Arabella coupé

 The Lloyd Sportcoupé is generally identified, in retrospect, as a coupé version of the Lloyd Arabella.
-In fact the Sportcoupé, with a stylish body produced by Pietro Frua of Turin, made its debut at the Turin Motor Show in November 1958.
+In fact the Sportcoupé, with a body produced by Pietro Frua of Turin, made its debut at the Turin Motor Show in November 1958.
 At that stage it was powered by the 596 cc two stroke engine from the Lloyd Alexander TS, but the DM 6,000 asking price combined with the "rustic" sound and performance from the power unit made the car unsellable.
-However, by this time the manufacturer had given Frua firm orders for 50 of the coupé bodies, and so the stylish little Sportcoupé reappeared at the Frankfurt Motor Show in September 1959, now as a coupé version of the Arabella.
+However, by this time the manufacturer had given Frua firm orders for 50 of the coupé bodies, and so the little Sportcoupé reappeared at the Frankfurt Motor Show in September 1959, now as a coupé version of the Arabella.
 By the time the cars were actually disposed of they were powered by the 45 PS (33 kW) "high compression engine" version of the Arabella.